3vorp/3vorp/README.md

 Official web application for the Faithful Resource Pack project.
 Features a Minecraft texture gallery with detailed information about contributions, texture uses, and more, add-on submission with an in-built review system and file hosting, and an administrator panel to safely edit the texture, user, and contribution databases directly.

-- Languages: JavaScript, HTML, CSS
+- Languages: JavaScript, HTML, SCSS
 - Frameworks: Vue 2, Vuetify Components, Vite

 <img width="128" align="right" src="https://database.faithfulpack.net/images/branding/logos/transparent/hd/mods_logo.png?w=128" />